boykin345/food-ai-app/README.md

 We will be using firebase for back-end, flutter for front-end and the gpt api for image and recipe generation.

 ## Testing Frameworks
+We will be using flutter_test to do test driven development for this project.
+We will also do user driven development for features that we can't test like gpt api.

+## Use Case Digram

 ## Context Diagram
 ![Context Diagram](assets/Food%20AI%20Context%20Diagram.PNG)